spremi/generator-angular-modsmith/README.md

-# angular-modsmith Generator
+# generator-angular-modsmith
 Yeoman generator for quickly setting up a project for implementing an AngularJS 1.x module (**not application**).

+> Stability - Alpha :construction:

+## Features
  - Choice of Grunt / Gulp as the build system.
  - Sub-generators for directives and services.
- - Uses *stylus* for stylesheets
+ - Uses *stylus* for stylesheets.
- - Uses *eslint* for static code checking.
+ - Uses *eslint* with *eslint-plugin-angular* for static code checking.
  - Uses *Karma* + *Jasmine* for unit testing and *coverage* reporter for code coverage.

-> Stability - Alpha :construction:
-> The generator under active development.
+> The generator is under active development.
 See the TODO list below.

 ## Installation
 Install `yo`, if it isn't already installed: